CoreMedia/coremedia-social-hub/documentation/Configuration.md

 ## Adapter Configurations

-A Social Hub adapter configuration can be put into the global or a site specific configuration folder.
+A Social Media Hub adapter configuration can be put into the global or a site specific configuration folder.
 One or more adapter configurations can be put into one or more settings documents with any name.
 The following sections describes the structure of an adapter configuration and the samples for the existing adapters.

 #### General Adapter Settings

-Every Social Hub adapter configuration has the following structure:
+Every Social Media Hub adapter configuration has the following structure:

 ```xml
 <CMSettings folder="/Settings/Options/Settings/Social Hub/" name="My Social Hub Adapter">